 5. Isothermal quenching of bainite

-The workpiece is quenched into the bath with lower bainite temperature for isothermal treatment, so that the lower bainite transformation occurs.
-Generally, the workpiece is kept in the bath for 30 ~ 60min.
+The workpiece is quenched into a bath with a lower bainite temperature for isothermal treatment, causing the formation of lower bainite.
+This process is typically performed by keeping the workpiece in the bath for 30 to 60 minutes.

 6. Compound quenching

-Martensite with the volume fraction of 10% ~ 30% is obtained by quenching the workpiece below MS, and then the martensite and bainite are obtained by isothermal treatment in the lower bainite region, which is commonly used in alloy tool steel workpiece.
+Martensite with a volume fraction of 10% to 30% is obtained by quenching the workpiece below the MS point, followed by an isothermal treatment in the lower bainite region.

 7. Precooled isothermal quenching

-It is suitable for steel parts with poor hardenability or large size and workpieces that must be austempered.
+This method is appropriate for steel parts with low hardenability or large size, as well as workpieces that must be austempered.

 8. Pelayed cooling quenching

-The parts are pre-cooled to a temperature slightly higher than Ar3 or Ar1 in air, hot water and salt bath, and then single medium quenching is carried out.
+In the precooled isothermal quenching process, the parts are pre-cooled to a temperature slightly above Ar3 or Ar1 using air, hot water, or a salt bath.
+Then, single medium quenching is performed.

 9. Quenching self tempering

-It is a quenching process in which all the workpieces to be treated are heated, but only the parts to be hardened (usually the working parts) are immersed in the quenching liquid for cooling during quenching.
+The quenching and self-tempering process involves heating all the workpieces, but only immersing the parts to be hardened (usually the working parts) in a quenching liquid for cooling during quenching.

-When the fire color of the part not immersed disappears, the quenching process is immediately taken out for cooling in the air.
+Once the glow of the un-immersed parts disappears, the quenching process is immediately removed for air cooling.

 10. Jet quenching